ethanedits/discordDumper.py/README.md

 # discordDumper.py
-This is a discord bot that will launch csgo, dump offsets, then close the process again.
+This is a discord bot that will launch csgo, dump offsets (Memory Addresses), then close the process again.
+This can be done remotely from the discord app.

 To add this bot to your discord server just replace the blank space on the ```client.run(' ')``` line to be your discord app token.